Access anomalies

 -

-Severity: The severity level of the anomaly.
-There are three severity levels:
+Severity: The severity level of the anomaly:

 Cost of anomaly: The difference between the actual cost and the maximum cost in the normal range.